LawanGoud/Python-/README.md

 ## Last N Characters

 Write a program that reads a word and a number N and prints the last N characters of the word

+## Second Part of a String

+Write a program that reads a string and prints the second part of the string that has digits.